vibs-27/vibhadurai.github.io/_projects/phone-holder-bike-clamp.md

 ## Phone Holder

 Instead of making a full phone case, I went with a T-structure for stability without unnecessary bulk.
-The T-structure was modeled around the exact dimensions of my phone (with the case on).
+The T-structure was modeled around the dimensions of my phone without the case on.

 ### Issues